NapthaAI/http-oauth-mcp-server/README.md

 Great question!
 The MCP specification added the authorization specification based on OAuth on March 25, 2025.
 At present, as of May 1, 2025:
 - The Typescript SDK contains many of the building blocks for accomplishing an OAuth-authorized MCP server with streamable HTTP, **but there is no documentation or tutorial** on how to build such a server
 - The Python SDK contains neither an implementation of the streamable HTTP transport, nor an implementation of the OAuth building blocks that are present in the typescript SDK
-- The Streamable HTTP transport is broadly unsupported by MCP host applications such as Cursor and Claude desktop, though it may be intgrated directly into agents written in JavaScript using the JS/TS SDK's `StreamableHttpClientTransport` class
+- The Streamable HTTP transport is broadly unsupported by MCP host applications such as Cursor and Claude desktop, though it may be integrated directly into agents written in JavaScript using the JS/TS SDK's `StreamableHttpClientTransport` class

 At [Naptha AI](https://naptha.ai), we really wanted to build an OAuth-authorized MCP server on the streamable HTTP transport, and couldn't find any reference implementations, so we decided to build one ourselves!